teivah/100-go-mistakes/docs/index.md

 ### Overusing getters and setters (#4)

+???+ info "TL;DR"

-**TL;DR**: Forcing the use of getters and setters isn’t idiomatic in Go.
+    Forcing the use of getters and setters isn’t idiomatic in Go.
 Being pragmatic and finding the right balance between efficiency and blindly following certain idioms should be the way to go.

 Data encapsulation refers to hiding the values or state of an object.
 Getters and setters are means to enable encapsulation by providing exported methods on top of unexported object fields.